swathi994/webapp/README.md

 Instructions to run and maintain the application:

-          1. Create Amazon Linux EC2 instance using terraform. (git clone the below code to launch an instance using terraform insetad of manual process using console)
+          1. Create Amazon Linux EC2 instance using terraform.
+(Launch an ec2 instance using terraform instead of creating it manually in aws concole.
+Install terraform on your local machine and git clone using "https://github.com/swathi994/terraform.git".
+Then execute terraform init, terraform plan and terraform apply commands)
           2. Login to EC2 instance using .pem file given at the time of creation. ssh -i ".pem file name" ec2-user@ipaddress
           3. Install Java and Jenkins using the below commands.